 Bulk Moisture

-Bulk moisture movement is typically in the form of rain or snow and flowing groundwater.
+Bulk moisture movement is normally in the form of rain or snow and flowing groundwater.
 For bulk moisture to enter a building this will generally require a driving force such as gravity or air pressure, and an access entry point such as a hole in the building envelope.

 HVAC/Active Systems